 Recently, there have been a number of cookbooks published with instructions for making keto desserts.
 They often call for almond flour or almond meal.
 The choice you make when looking at almond flour vs almond meal can make a huge difference in the success of your sweets.
 If your recipe calls for almond flour you may be disappointed if you use the meal instead.

 We can explore and clarify when you should use nut meal instead of finely ground nut flour for the best baking results.
 The difference is easy to see when we look at the color and texture of both products.
-They are prepared in by different methods and have different delicious uses.
+They are prepared by different methods and have different delicious uses.

 Almond Flour for Keto Baking